-Internship hours vary from agency to agency.
-Students must be at their internship site for a minimum of 10-15 hours each work week and can expect to work a combination of daytime hours, evening hours, and, in some cases, on Saturdays.
-This reflects the typical work schedule of therapists employed at agencies.
-The more flexible a student is, the sooner they will be able to complete their client contact hours.
+Hours of operation vary from site to site.
+Students must be at their internship site for a minimum of a minimum of 10-15 hours each work week and can expect to work a combination of daytime hours, evening hours, and, in some cases, on

+Saturdays.
+This reflects the typical work schedule of employed therapists.
+The more flexible you can be with your schedule, the sooner you will be able to complete your client contact and supervision hours.